vaeryn-uk/vul/README.md

 ### Level management

-A `AVulLevelManager` can be dropped in to a root level and levels configured.
-Management of streaming the data in/out will be handled for you and a loading screen can be displayed whilst this occurs.
-Additional support is provided for useful functionality such as hooking in to when levels are loaded and automatically spawning widgets when certain levels are shown.
+A `AVulLevelManager` can be configured from Vul's project settings, see `UVulRuntimeSettings::LevelSettings`.
+This actor is spawned in automatically on game start, and it will manage the streaming of data in and out, with a loading screen that will be displayed whilst this occurs.
+Additional support is provided for useful functionality such as hooking in to when levels are loaded and automatically spawning widgets when certain levels are shown, based on the `LevelData` assets that are configured in level settings.

 ### Enhanced Developer Settings